gillian-guide/gillian-guide.github.io/docs/extras/modloading.en.md

 ???+ info "Usage"

     ???
 "Installing mods"
-        To install mods, create a folder with the name of your mod in :material-folder:==modloader==.
-Then create(with [OpenIV](openiv.md)) or place an `.img` (note: you can put raw files in instead without one) or other [supported files](https://zolika1351.pages.dev/mods/ivtweaker) in that folder.
-You can also leave a :material-file:`GTAIVOnly`, :material-file:`TLADOnly` or a :material-file:`TBoGTOnly` to avoid bloating the config. ==Don't use subfolders.
-Use different folders for files that can be used for both IV and EFLC DLCs to avoid compatibility issues==.
+        !!! warning "Note"
+            While you *can* get away with not compiling the separate files (if, say, the mod compiles the whole `vehicles.img` but only replaces one vehicle), you'll ruin any compatibility with other mods.
+So please don't do that.

+        1. Compile all the files that go into `.img`'s into a single `.img` archive (or multiple if your archives exceed `1.5GB` to avoid issues) using [OpenIV](openiv.md).
+        1.1.
+If the mod combines these files with vanilla game files and there's no way to get them separately, extract both the mod's `.img` and the vanilla `.img` and use any comparison tool (I like to use [WinMerge](https://winmerge.org/)) to find the differing files.
+Go back to 1. after you do that.
+        1.2.
+If you have files that should be only injected into TLAD, TBoGT or IV and not the other, compile a separate `.img` file for them.
+        1.3.
+You can also omit this and use raw files.
+        2. Create a folder with the name of your mod in :material-folder:==modloader== (create the folder if it doesn't exist).
+        3. Drop your compiled `.img` files into that folder.
+        3.1.
+If you had to go through 1.2, also create separate folders for IV, TLAD or TBoGT and drop the specific files there.
+        4. You can add :material-file:`GTAIVOnly`, :material-file:`TLADOnly` or a :material-file:`TBoGTOnly` if you don't need the mod to load in any other DLC.
+Otherwise, edit :material-file-cog:`modloader.ini` for priority and when the mods should or should not load.

         ??? warning "Expected folder structure"
-            Improved Animations mod will be used for an example.

             * :material-folder:==GTAIV==\
                 * :material-folder:==modloader==\
-                    * :material-folder:==IVImprovedAnimations==\
+                    * :material-folder:==Mod1==\
-                        * :material-file:`IVAnims.img`
+                        * :material-file:`IVAnims.ForEveryGame.img`
                         * :material-file:`WeaponInfo.xml`
-                    * :material-folder:==TLADImprovedAnimations==\
+                    * :material-folder:==Mod1.TLADOnly==\
                         * :material-file:`TLADOnly`
                         * :material-file:`TLADAnims.img`
                         * :material-file:`WeaponInfo.xml`
-                    * :material-folder:==TBoGTImprovedAnimations==\
+                    * :material-folder:==Mod1.TBoGTOnly==\
                         * :material-file:`TBoGTOnly`
                         * :material-file:`TBoGTAnims.img`

     ???
 "Configuring the modloader"
         To configure the modloader, edit :material-file-cog:`modloader.ini` in :material-folder:==modloader==.
 Make sure you set the correct priority so you don't have unwanted mods overriding other mods(higher number - higher priority).
 Make sure mods that should be be injected to TBoGT or TLAD are disabled for IV (Ep0), mods that are for TBoGT are disabled for TLAD (Ep1), and mods that are for TLAD are disabled for TBoGT(Ep2). ==This isn't necessary if you left :material-file:`GTAIVOnly`, :material-file:`TLADOnly` or :material-file:`TBoGTOnly` files.== If you have issues - experiment with disabling mods.
         ??? warning "Expected configuration"